morelandjo/The-Lost-Cities-Autoloader/README.md

 ### Configuration Selection

 The mod uses a specific configuration file based on the `configFileName` setting in the mod's config.
 By default, it looks for `survival_cities.json`.
-You can change this in the NeoForge config system or by editing the config file directly.

 ### Configuration Files